GeekyHacks/ToDo_React_Vite/ToDoReact_V/README.md

   <br/>

-  <h3><b>ToDoList_React</b></h3>
+  <h3><b>ToDo_React_Vite</b></h3>
-  <p>In this project I will be using webpack to bundle my code, the project is about using multiple APIs to show and manipulate data.
-Styling is done with sass.
-Jest testing is used for the project.
-It will include mainly JS, HTML, Sass, and JSON</p>
+  <p>In this repo I demonistrate setting up a ToDo react app using Vite, I created a navbar that can be used for any future projects, in addition to vite package, it includes eslint, stylelint, Jest testing, and sass packages  </p>

 <div align="center">
   <img src="assests/images/Personal-portfolio-with-play.gif"  alt="Personal portfolio video">